JamieJoahill/Project-two/README.md

 ## Future features

-Include pagination on homepage, browse games and search games components .
+Include pagination on homepage, browse games and search games components.

 I wanted to include a feature that would count how many times the game was added to someone’s collection.
 I had done some digging online and came across countAPI (https://countapi.xyz).
 This API allows you to create simple numeric counters.
 IaaS, Integer as a Service.
 ## Key Learnings